spagoc/PeppyMeter-4-Linux-desktop/README.md

 ![Screenshot1](https://github.com/spagoc/PeppyMeter-4-Linux-desktop/assets/1367579/bdacbabb-ee81-4f31-989d-5a7a43f034db)

-As a Linux user, I always would appreciate having a visually appealing VU-meter displayed on my desktop while I'm listening to music.
+As a Linux user, I would always appreciate having a visually appealing VU-meter displayed on my desktop while I'm listening to music.
 This repository contains my endeavor to integrate the PeppyMeter VU-Meter with the modern PipeWire sound server.

 PeppyMeter is coded in Python, so initially, I attempted to accomplish everything within Python.
-However, it seems that capturing the PipeWire stream in Python is currently not feasible (at least, based on my understanding from https://github.com/pablodz/pipewire_python/tree/main).
+However, it seems that capturing the PipeWire stream in Python is currently not feasible (at least, based on my understanding of https://github.com/pablodz/pipewire_python/tree/main).
 Consequently, I opted to develop a C program instead.

 ## INSTALL
-* Install and configure PeppyMeter: download and decompress source code master branch of PeppyMeter in your home dir (https://github.com/project-owner/PeppyMeter), change PeppyMeter config.txt with the one that is in this repo.
+* Install and configure PeppyMeter (https://github.com/project-owner/PeppyMeter):
+  download and decompress source code master branch of PeppyMeter in your home dir.
+* Change PeppyMeter config.txt with the one that is in this repo.
 * Peppymeter needs python pygame library.
-Install it (or use a separated python virtual env):
+Install it directly (or use a separated Python virtual env):
-    ### $ sudo apt install python-is-python3 python3-pygame
+     $ sudo apt install python-is-python3 python3-pygame (in Ubuntu)
+     $ pip install pygame  (in Fedora)
 * Download the binary file "pwstream4peppymet" that is in the "Releases" section, it feeds PeppyMeter named pipe with a PipeWire stream.
 Or compile peppymeter-start.c:
-    ### $ gcc -Wall pwstream4peppymet.c -o pwstream4peppymet $(pkg-config --cflags --libs libpipewire-0.3) -lm
+     $ gcc -Wall pwstream4peppymet.c -o pwstream4peppymet $(pkg-config --cflags --libs libpipewire-0.3) -lm
 * Put the binary file "pwstream4peppymet" in the ~/PeppyMeter-master dir and make it executable.
-  Put peppymeter-start.sh in the ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
+* Put peppymeter-start.sh in the ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
 Make it executable.

 ## RUN
 * Right-click on peppymeter-start.sh and select "Run as a program" (see first screenshot).